 - Any action taken pursuant to this Section shall result in equivalent or greater functions and values of the critical areas associated with the proposed action, as determined by the most current, accurate, and complete scientific and technical information available. - 2.
-All actions and developments shall be designed and constructed in accordance with Mitigation Sequencing, Subsection 4.3(B)(4) to avoid, minimize, and restore all adverse impacts.
+All actions and developments shall be designed and constructed in accordance with Subsection 4.3(B)(4) to avoid, minimize, and restore all adverse impacts.
 Applicants must first demonstrate an inability to avoid or reduce impacts, before restoration and compensation of impacts will be allowed.
-No activity or use shall be allowed that results in a net loss of the functions or values of critical areas. - 3.
-Upon the review and approval of any required critical areas report, a "Notice of Critical Area Protection" shall be recorded by the owner of the parcel subject to the development.
-Such notice on title shall be recorded with the Whitman County Auditor's Office and must: - a.
-Identify the presence of a critical area and/or its buffer on the parcel subject to the development,
+No activity or use shall be allowed that results in a net loss of the functions or values of critical areas.to